 Opens: Aug.
 25 at No. 5 St. Thomas Aquinas (Fort Lauderdale, Fla.) on ESPN.

 3. Mater Dei, Santa Ana, Calif.
 (13-1)

 The Rub: The Monarchs are in great position to ascend the Elite 25 rankings as they play the two teams ranked ahead of them.
 With 10 returning offensive starters, winning out is possible, but beating No. 1 Gorman and Trinity League rivals No. 2 St. John Bosco (probably twice) is mandatory.
 Highly-touted QB JT Daniels (4,849 yards, 67 TDs passes, USC commit) has productive receivers in Amon-Ra St. Brown (21 TD receptions), CJ Parks (9 TDs, USC commit) and Nikko Remigio (7 TDs, California commit).
 Jack Genova and Solomon Tuliaupupu lead the linebacking corps.
 A treacherous schedule includes a home game on Sept.
-1 against Gorman but tricky East Coast road game at No. 15 Bergen Catholic (Oradell, N.J.) could spoil things the dreams of grandeur.
+1 against Gorman but tricky game No. 15 Bergen Catholic (Oradell, N.J.) in nearby Mission Viejo could spoil the dreams of grandeur.